d-run/drun-docs/docs/zh/docs/en/dak/user-guide/app-center/create-app.md

     - **Upload App Icon**: Choose an image in jpg, jpeg, or png format, ensuring the file size does not exceed 10MB.
     - **Enter App Name**: Limit to 20 characters.
     - **Fill in App Description**: Briefly describe the app, not exceeding 100 characters.
-    - **App Debugging**: Choose to enable debugging, which will show the processing of the dialogue in the dialogue interface.
+    - **App Debugging**: Choose to enable debugging, which will show the processing of the conversation in the chat window.

 3. AI Configuration